AzeemKhan27/master_mongodb_aggregation/readme.md

 ### (2) $unwind : It is used to transform a single document containing an array into multiple documents and each document contaning an individual values from an array.

+### (3) $addField : Adds new fields to documents. $addFields outputs documents that contain all existing fields from the input documents and newly added fields.
+The $addFields stage is equivalent to a $project stage that explicitly specifies all existing fields in the input documents and adds the new fields.

 [Data_Link](https://gist.github.com/hiteshchoudhary)